I Won't Let the Sun Go Down on Me: Robin Cook version

-Swedish producer Jonas Ekfeldt recorded his version of the song as Robin Cook in 1996, under the title "I Won't Let the Sun Go Down", which was later included on the album Land of Sunshine (1997).
+The Swedish record producer and singer Jonas Ekfeldt recorded a cover version of the song as Robin Cook in 1996, under the title "I Won't Let the Sun Go Down", which was later included on his debut and sole studio album Land of Sunshine (1997).
 The song charted in Sweden for 19 weeks in 1996, peaking at number three, and in Finland for two weeks, peaking at number 16.

 Sampled by Sveriges Radio

-Ekfeldt filed a lawsuit against Sveriges Radio for sampling "I Won't Let the Sun Go Down" and accused them for using the sample without permission in the parody "I Won't Let Susan Go Down on Me" on the album Rally 2 from the radio programme Rally on the channel SR P3.
+Ekfeldt filed a lawsuit against Sveriges Radio for sampling "I Won't Let the Sun Go Down" and accused them for using the sample without permission in the parody song "I Won't Let Susan Go Down on Me" on the album Rally 2 from the radio programme Rally on the channel SR P3.
 Sveriges Radio denied the accusations, but the Swedish National Laboratory of Forensic Science compared the songs and asserted that the former song indeed had been sampled.

 The amount of Ekfeldt's compensation was not made public, but was said to be of a significant amount and a lot more than if the channel had asked for permission first.